scottohara/tvmanager/README.md

 * start the test runner *without* launching the default browsers (`npm run test:coverage -- --browsers`)
 * the Karma server will pause waiting for a browser connection
 * manually launch Mobile Safari and browse to the URL shown in the terminal window (eg. `http://localhost:9876`)

-(Note: The name of the subdirectory for Mobile Safari coverage reports is 'mobile', ie. `coverage/mobile/index.html`)

 Backend specs are implemented using [RSpec](http://rspec.info/):